TYPE DESIGN INFORMATION PAGE last updated on Thu Apr 24 12:28:26 EDT 2014

 Senior designer in Ho Chi Minh City, Vietnam.
 Creator of two teardrop-themed all-caps vector format typefaces in 2013, Elegance and Lovers.
 In 2013, he created the curly serif caps typeface Romance, the decorative didone face Venus (2013), Floral Typeface (floral caps), and the ball terminal typeface Noble.
 He also created a set of icons for Octavian Back Office (2013).
 [Google] [More] ⦿

 Marc comes from Liechtenstein and Switzerland, but works in London as Marc Weymann Design.
 Graduate from the type design program at the University of Reading in 2010, where his graduation project included the Formal typeface for Latin and Devanagari.
 The face is strong and meant to be used for texts.
 It will survive in most environments.

 At Dalton Maag in 2007, he codesigned Kings Caslon with Ron Carpenter.
-In 2010, that was followed by Aller Typo.
+In 2008, he collaborated with Ron Carpenter and Bruno Maag on the humanist sans typeface Aller.
 Still at Dalton Maag, in 2007, he created the Horus pictogram set.
 In 2008, he created the sans face Toyota, and the hand-printed typeface Globus.
 In 2009 at Dalton Maag, he did Metrolink Manchester, McDonalds.
 [Google] [MyFonts] [More] ⦿